* Li Ka-shing to retire after annual general meeting on May 10

 * Li will stay on as senior adviser to the group

-* Son Victor Li will take over the reins of the business (Adds Li's quotes)
+* Son Victor Li will take over the reins of the business (Adds quotes, comment)

 HONG KONG, March 16 (Reuters) - Hong Kong's richest man, Li Ka-shing, announced his retirement as chairman of CK Hutchison Holdings Ltd on Friday, bringing to a close a rags-to-riches story that made him a hero in the freewheeling capitalist hub.

-While Hong Kong's adoration of Li Ka-shing and his story has waned somewhat in recent years, he is still stepping aside from one of Asia's most outward-looking empires, spanning more than 50 countries and 323,000 employees at last count.
+While Hong Kong's adoration of the billionaire and his story has waned somewhat in recent years, he is still stepping aside from one of Asia's most outward-looking empires, spanning more than 50 countries and 323,000 employees at last count.

-"I've been working for a long time, too long," a relaxed Li, dressed in a dark suit and striped tie, told reporters.
+"I've been working for a long time, too long," a relaxed Li told reporters.

 Li will, as expected, stay on as senior adviser.
-Victor, who has been a group co-managing director for several years, is seen as a steady hand unlikely to change course.
+His eldest son Victor Li, who was named successor several years ago, will take over the reins of the business.
+Victor, already on the board, is seen as a steady hand unlikely to change course.

 Through his flagship CK Hutchison, Li controls the biggest container port operator in the world, Canadian oil giant Husky Energy Inc, one of Europe's leading telecoms operators, as well as infrastructure assets and a long-time interest in Britain that saw him awarded a knighthood in 2000.

 "Li Ka-shing is remarkable - he's a role model and I regard him as such," said Stuart Gulliver, former CEO of HSBC who in a 38-year career with the bank worked closely with Li.